 Evidence that ITAAC sub-tier construction activities have been adequately controlled and tracked from the start of any related construction.
 An example would be construction records supporting the pouring of a pump foundation for an ITAAC on pump installation.

-vidence of management oversight of performing the ITAAC.
-An example of this would be a sub-contractor conducting ITAAC closure testing that was not performed seeing where the licensee, who maintains overall responsibility for ITAAC closure, entered this in a corrective action program, re- performed the test, and adequately verified ITAAC closure through the corrective measure.
+Evidence of management oversight of performing the ITAAC.
+An example of this would be a sub-contractor conducting ITAAC closure testing that was not performed correctly and seeing where the licensee, who maintains overall responsibility for ITAAC closure, entered this in a corrective action program, re- performed the test, and adequately verified ITAAC closure through the corrective measure.
 The focus here is not on the quality of the corrective action program, but rather the existence of an oversight measure where necessary.

 Verification of quality control (QC) involvement, where applicable, and the appropriate QA review and audit activities.
 An example of this might be QA hold-points associated with an ASME Code installation of a component whose acceptance criteria is “Installed per ASME Code.”
 Records of the hold-points, or documentation supporting equivalent/compensatory measures, would be appropriate to review for this verification.